dib-lab/2018-06-27-DIBSI-Geospatial/index.md

 </iframe>
 {% endif %}

 <h4>This is the website for the Geospatial workshop to be run at DIBSI 2018.
 We will be updating the content below as the date of the workshop approaches.
-In the mean time, curriculum for this workshop may be viewed here: <a href="{http://www.datacarpentry.org/lessons/#geospatial-curriculum}">http://www.datacarpentry.org/lessons/#geospatial-curriculum</a> and registration for this workshop may be found here: <a href="{https://registration.genomecenter.ucdavis.edu/events/DIBSI_2018_Geospatial_Workshop}">https://registration.genomecenter.ucdavis.edu/events/DIBSI_2018_Geospatial_Workshop</a></h4>
+In the mean time:

+Curriculum for this workshop may be viewed here: <a href="{http://www.datacarpentry.org/lessons/#geospatial-curriculum}">http://www.datacarpentry.org/lessons/#geospatial-curriculum</a>

+Registration for this workshop may be found here: <a href="{https://registration.genomecenter.ucdavis.edu/events/DIBSI_2018_Geospatial_Workshop}">https://registration.genomecenter.ucdavis.edu/events/DIBSI_2018_Geospatial_Workshop</a></h4>

 <h2 id="general">General Information</h2>